 Addiction Therapy Services in Kokomo, Indiana

 Addiction is considered a complex disease that has to be treated from the inside out.
-Overall, addiction can affect a person mentally, emotionally, and physically.
-To secure successful sobriety, it’s vital to address any underlying roots of addiction.
+Overall, addiction can affect an individual mentally, emotionally, and physically.
+To secure successful recovery, it’s vital to address any symptoms and underlying roots of addiction.

-Our addiction therapy services have several services offered in our treatment programs.
-The different types of therapy programs can take place in group settings or in one-on-one sessions.
-Every treatment plan is tailored carefully for each recovering individual, so the specific therapy used for each person will vary.
+Our facility offers several therapy services in our treatment programs.
+The different types of programs can take place in group settings or in one-on-one sessions.
+Every treatment plan is tailored carefully for each recovering individual, so the specific therapeutic tools used for each person will vary.

 Therapy plays a major role in our addiction treatment.
-Substance abuse counselors provide vital support systems for those who are recovering from the following disorders:
+Substance abuse counselors provide vital support systems for those who are recovering from the following conditions:

-Addiction is more of physical dependence on substances such as alcohol or drugs.
-After an individual has undergone detox with our addiction therapy services, the physical dependence should subside.
-A recovering individual is still at high risk of relapse due to their need to address underlying conditions related to their illness.
+Addiction is more than a physical dependence on substances such as alcohol or drugs.
+After an individual has undergone detox the physical dependence should subside.
+However, an individual will still have a high risk of relapse due to their need to address underlying conditions related to their illness.

-It is paramount to work through the roots of addiction while developing healthy coping skills to address drug cravings.
-Therapy assists individuals in developing a toolkit of skills that people can use to work through cravings, temptations, and other uneasy feelings.
+It is paramount to work through the causes of substance abuse while developing healthy coping skills to address drug cravings.
+Addiction counseling assists individuals in developing a toolkit of skills that people can use to work through cravings, temptations, and other uneasy feelings.
 Specific social and psychological factors that can trigger a relapse include:

 - Social circles, such as spending time with friends who continue to misuse alcohol or drugs.